alomarramaa/coffee-card/README.md

 # Coffee Card

-Coffee Card is an interactive website designed to give users a cozy, game-like experience while discovering and recreating their favorite coffee drinks and syrups.
-The website features a blend of 3D models, ambient music, and detailed recipes to simulate a welcoming coffee shop environment, perfect for coffee lovers and home baristas alike.
+Coffee Card is an interactive website designed to give users a cozy, game-like experience while discovering and recreating their favorite coffee drinks and syrups, all at home.
+The website features a blend of 3D models, and detailed recipes to simulate a welcoming coffee shop environment, perfect for coffee lovers and home baristas alike.

 ## Features